 Abusers like to homeschool their children.
 This fertile ground is used to control, remove outside influences, isolate, and brainwash their family.
 Abusers do not want mandate reporters such as teachers and counselors involved in their children’s lives.
 According to the nonprofit organization called Homeschooling’s Invisible Children, there is ample research and a complete database of cases involving all forms of abuse and homicide by homeschooling parents.

 Abusers like to intentionally stalk and instill paralyzing fear into the heart and mind of the victim.
 The abuser intimidates the victim by threatening to harm or kill them, their children, and their extended family.
 This form of emotional abuse terrorizes and significantly weakens the victim.
 According to the National Coalition Against Domestic Abuse, 1 in 4 stalking victims will contemplate suicide as a way out.

-Abusers don’t allow the victim or their children the opportunity to receive necessary medical and mental health services.
-The victim threatened and told never to attempt to get help or else.
+Abusers do not allow the victim or their children the opportunity to receive necessary medical and mental health services.
+The victim is threatened and told never to attempt to get help “or else”.
 The abuser denies that the need even exists.
 They refuse family counseling of any kind because the only one with a problem is the victim.
 They do not permit outside intervention.
 The spiritual abuser reminds the victim that God alone will help them with their problems.